leanprover-community/blog/posts/how-to-write-a-simproc.md

 ## The definitional approach

 In cases where the evaluation is definitionally equal to the original expression, one may write a dsimproc instead of a simproc.
-The syntax to declare a dsimproc is rather to simprocs, with a small difference: we now need to return a `Simp.DStep` instead of a `Simp.Step`; in practice this amounts to providing the expression our program has produced without providing the proof (indeed, this is just `rfl`!)
+The syntax to declare a dsimproc is rather to simprocs, with a small difference: we now need to return a [`DStep`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.DStep#doc) instead of a `Step`; in practice this amounts to providing the expression our program has produced without providing the proof (indeed, this is just `rfl`!)

 To compute `revRange` using the dsimproc approach, we can do the following:
 ```lean